小野小町の恋歌の一節。「思いつつ寝（ぬ）ればや人の見えつらむ 夢としりせばさめざらましを」“Yume to Shiriseba V” – Ono-no-Komachi

 Do you think it could be based on real-life events that are not public knowledge?

-Leave your Kimi no Na wa theories in the comment section below, I’d love to hear from you!
+Leave your own Kimi no Na wa theories in the comment section below, I’d love to read them!
 Also be sure to follow us for more Shinto analysis in films!